open-mmlab/mmdetection/docs/MODEL_ZOO.md

 ### Inference Speed

 The inference speed is measured with fps (img/s) on a single GPU.
 The higher, the better.
+The speed in the parameter of detectron2 is tested using our own server, which is slightly slower than the official speed.

 <table>
   <tr>